-Restricted cash - Cash that is externally restricted to purchase capital or other assets is classified as restricted assets in the statement of net position.
-Restricted cash held at June 30, 2015, has been presented with current assets as accounts payable to be paid from these restricted funds are presented as current liabilities.
+Restricted cash - Cash that is externally restricted to purchase capital or other assets is classified as restricted assets in the statements of net position.
+Restricted cash held at June 30, 2015, has been presented as current assets since accounts payable to be paid from these restricted funds are presented as current liabilities (none at June 30, 2016).